danielcregg/aooc-project-template/project-brief.md

 - Java collections (e.g., to create a structure to store objects)
 - Exception Handling
+- File IO
+- Use of the Stream API
 - Serialisation of Objects
 - JavaFX GUI